ernestbuffington/PHP-Nuke.Titanium.Dev.4/README.md

 	<li><b>Feedback<br />Users can leave detailed Feedback anytime they want</li>
 	<li><b>File Repository</b><br />A Most excellent Downloads Manager by Lonestar</li>
 	<li><b>Forums</b><br />phpBB Forums Area</li>
 	<li><b>Google Site Map</b><br />Added a NEW fast and lightweight class for generating Google sitemap XML files and index of sitemap files.
 Written on PHP and uses XMLWriter extension (wrapper for libxml xmlWriter API) for creating XML files.
 XMLWriter extension is enabled by default in PHP 5 >= 5.1.2.
-If you have more than 50000 urls, it will split items to seperated files.
+If you have more than 50000 urls, it will split items into seperated files.
 (In benchmarks, 1 million urls were generated in 8 seconds)</li>
 	<li><b>Groups</b><br />List of various groups that members of a portal can subscribe to and become a member of</li>
 	<li><b>HTML Newsletter</b><br />Currently needs to be re-written as it does have some security issues</li>
 	<li><b>Image Repository</b><br />A Most excellent private image hosting system for each user that is a member of your portal</li>